trtcrd/SLIM/man/sections/Map-to-targeted-reference.md

-# Map To Targeted Reference
+# Map to Targeted Reference

 The `map-to-targeted-reference` module maps FASTQ reads to a targeted reference FASTA and produces BAM files with `MD:Z` tags for metaDMG.